eheikes/oscar/README.md

 * [client UI](client)
 * [collector agent](collector)

+## Configuration

+You'll need to create a [YAML](https://en.wikipedia.org/wiki/YAML) configuration file for some pieces of the assistant.
+Use the [example file](example-config.yaml) as a guide.

 ## Contributing

 Bug reports and contributions are welcome.
 [Create an issue or feature request](https://github.com/eheikes/oscar/issues), or [submit a pull request](https://help.github.com/articles/creating-a-pull-request/) with your proposed changes.